iambrainstorming/iambrainstorming.github.io/src/chapters/city-planning/rain_water_harvesting.md

 ### Incorporate Green Infrastructure:

-Cities should incorporate green infrastructure, such as green roofs, rain gardens, and permeable pavements, to increase the amount of rainwater that is captured and recharged into the ground.
+Cities should incorporate green infrastructure, such as green roofs, rain gardens, and [permeable pavements and roads](../road-planning-of-cities.md#concrete-roads-for-cars-create-flooding), to increase the amount of rainwater that is captured and recharged into the ground.

 ### Encourage Rainwater Harvesting Systems: